Fanconi anaemia (FA)

 Jun 18EMA classifies RP L102 as an Advanced Therapy Medicinal Product .

-A lentiviral vector-based gene therapy, that utilises hematopoietic stem cells, isolated from the patient, expresses a functional copy of the FANC-A gene, which is translated to the FANC-A protein.
+An autologous gene therapy where stem cells are taken from the patient and modified genetically ex vivo using a lentiviral vector to express a functional copy of the FANC-A gene, which is translated to the FANC-A protein.
+Given as a single dose.

 A rare genetic multisystem disorder characterized by progressive pancytopenia with bone marrow failure, variable congenital malformations and predisposition to develop hematological or solid tumors.
 The expected prevalence at birth is at least 1 per 160,000 .